5 benefits of brand consistency and how to maintain it

 Company values

-Of course, maintaining brand compliance isn’t a one and done job.
+Of course, maintaining brand compliance isn’t a one-and-done job.
 After you’ve outlined your mission as a business, you need to incorporate this into the workings of your business by onboarding and training new employees.

 When everyone on your team is aware of the bigger picture of your brand, it’s going to be a whole lot easier to create consistent content and customer journeys.